Reuse Resources

 Questions?
 Contact Institute for Sustainability Engagement Program Associate Morgan Ingraham at meingrah@syr.edu

-This is a simple one-page guide condensing helpful information for starting a tool library in any community.
-Great for printing, posting, and sharing to spread awareness and spark innovation.
+This is a one-page guide condensing information for starting a tool library.
+Great for printing, posting, and sharing, to spread awareness and spark innovation.

-Want to learn more about sharing libraries?
-Check out the comprehensive Library of Things Toolkit by Shareable, and consider joining the Tool Library Alliance.
+For more information, check out the comprehensive Library of Things Toolkit by Shareable, and consider joining the Tool Library Alliance.

 This is a compiled listing of existing outreach materials, educational resources, and tools developed by reuse professionals from across NY and the U.S. for anyone who wants to learn more about reuse.